GameStop revenue rises as demand for new consoles, mobile grows

-(Reuters) - Video game retailer GameStop Corp reported a 7 percent rise in quarterly revenue, driven by growth in its mobile business and demand for new games consoles made by Sony Corp and Microsoft Corp.
+(Reuters) - Video game retailer GameStop Corp (GME.N) reported a 7 percent rise in quarterly revenue, driven by growth in its mobile business and demand for new games consoles made by Sony Corp (6758.T) and Microsoft Corp (MSFT.O).

 GameStop’s shares rose as much as 5 percent in extended trading on Thursday, after the company also reported a better-than-expected first-quarter profit.